 Classroom guidance lessons- Classroom guidance lessons are provided for each grade on a bi-weekly basis.
 These lessons incorporate academic, personal/social, and career development.
 Classroom activities focus on interpersonal skills, decision-making skills, self-awareness, and character education.
 See the above link for more information on the objectives of Classroom Guidance lessons.

 *Small group counseling- The school counselors offers small groups which address a wide range of topics.
-Groups are usually made up with less than eight students in the same grade level and last 6-8 weeks.
+Groups are usually made up with less than eight students in the same grade level and last 6 weeks.
 Group times are scheduled during the school day at a time that will impact the least amount of instructional time.
 Many groups are held during lunch periods.
-Group topics are offered twice per year.
 See the the link for group topics and objectives.

 *Individual counseling- The school counselors works with students on an individual basis to help meet the needs of the child.
 Individual counseling is usually short term and can focus on academic concerns, family issues or student attitudes and behaviors.